 If, for example, a charterer makes a deduction from hire for a speed and performance claim where there is an express right to do so, but it is later found that the charterer assessed its claim incorrectly and deducted too much, it is doubtful whether the deduction would have been unlawful.
 Whilst the position is not fully settled in case law, the prevailing view appears to be that such a deduction would not entitle the shipowner to exercise its right of withdrawal provided that the deduction was made in good faith and based on a reasonable assessment.
-The shipowner is not of course prevented from exercising its right of redress for reimbursement of the excess sum that was incorrectly deducted.
+The shipowner is not of course prevented from exercising its right of redress for reimbursement of the excess sum that was incorrectly deducted or from invoking a provision which expressly excludes any entitlement to make disputed deductions from hire (see The Anna Dorothea).